Liscannor: Derry Church

 The Caheraderry (Derry) church probably dates from the 17th century penal times, built either to facilitate travelling friars or possibly as an out-chapel or hermitage for Kilmacreehy Church.
 Beside the ruins stand two small one-room attached cottages.
-According to local tradition, one of these cottages was a sheebeen known as Gleeson's and the other a schoolhouse, where a hedge-schoolmaster taught.
+According to local tradition, one of these cottages was a shebeen known as Gleeson's and the other a schoolhouse, where a hedge-schoolmaster taught.

 Infrastructure

 Transport

 Bus Éireann route 350 links Liscannor to several locations: Ennis, Ennistymon, Cliffs of Moher, Doolin, Lisdoonvarna and Galway.
 There are a number of journeys each way daily.
 Onward rail and bus connections are available at Ennis and Galway.

 Sports

 Liscannor GAA

 Liscannor won a county title in 1940 – with a combined team from the broader North Clare area.
 Liscannor GAA Club was reformed in 1985 as a separate entity after players from the area had played with The St Michaels team for a number of years.
 Liscannor were promoted to Intermediate ranks after winning the Junior title in their first year after reforming in 1985.
 Liscannor also won the league title in 1985.
 An intermediate title followed in 1988, but Liscannor were to revert to the Intermediate grade after one year at Senior level.
 It would be 12 years later, in 2000, before Liscannor returned to the Senior Grade.